Fuel tanker spill shuts down part of I-95

 AVENTURA, FLA.
-(WSVN) - - A fuel spill caused by a tanker rollover is causing major delays along Interstate 95 Friday morning.
+(WSVN) - - A fuel spill caused by a tanker rollover has resulted in major delays on Interstate 95, Friday morning.

 Fire rescue said hazmat crews are working on cleaning up the spill.